Alex Haley: Roots

 Genealogists have also disputed Haley's research and conclusions in Roots.
 The Gambian griot turned out not to be a real griot, and the story of Kunta Kinte appears to have been a case of circular reporting, in which Haley's own words were repeated back to him.MacDonald, Edgar.
 "A Twig Atop Running Water – Griot History," Virginia Genealogical Society Newsletter, July/August 1991 None of the written records in Virginia and North Carolina line up with the Roots story until after the Civil War.
-Some elements of Haley's family story can be found in the written records, but the most likely genealogy would be different from the one described in Roots.
+Some elements of Haley's family story can be found in the written records, but with a different genealogy than what he described in Roots.

 Haley and his work have been excluded from the Norton Anthology of African-American Literature, despite his status as the United States' best-selling black author.
-Harvard University professor Dr. Henry Louis Gates, Jr., one of the anthology's general editors, has denied that the controversies surrounding Haley's works are the reason for this exclusion.
-In 1998, Dr. Gates acknowledged the doubts surrounding Haley's claims about Roots, saying, "Most of us feel it's highly unlikely that Alex actually found the village whence his ancestors sprang.
+Harvard University professor Henry Louis Gates Jr., one of the anthology's general editors, has denied that the controversies surrounding Haley's works are the reason for this exclusion.
+In 1998, Gates acknowledged the doubts surrounding Haley's claims about Roots, saying, "Most of us feel it's highly unlikely that Alex actually found the village whence his ancestors sprang.
 Roots is a work of the imagination rather than strict historical scholarship."

+In 2023, Jonathan Eig suggested that Haley had made a number of fabrications in his 1965 Playboy interview with Martin Luther King Jr., including embellishing his criticisms of Malcolm X.